 Abandoned channels on the floodplain can short-circuit this timescale by reducing the amount of aggradation needed to superelevate (Fig. 3A).
 If an abandoned channel is close to the active one, then this should encourage avulsion because during high flow there would be a steep water surface gradient that would cause erosion of the intervening levee and reroute the flow.
 This requires that the abandoned channel is roughly the same size as the active one and that it is close enough to increase the water surface gradient.
-What constitutes 'close enough' is unknown, though the Taquari avulsion is observed to proceed into an adjacent topographic low (~1 km from the parent channel; -(Fig. 2B), as are repeated avulsions along the Rapulo river (Edmonds et al., 2022).
-In effect, the lower elevation of the abandoned channel bed relative to its surrounding floodplain reduces the amount of aggradation needed for superelevation.
-We can thus rewrite the superelevation timescale of Eq.
-(1) as where $\eta{chan,low}$ and $\eta{adj,low}$ represent the elevations (meters) of the active channel bed and the area adjacent to the channel, respectively (Fig. 3A_B).
+What constitutes 'close enough' is unknown, though the Taquari avulsion is observed to where $\eta{chan,low}$ and $\eta{adj,low}$ represent the elevations (meters) of the active channel bed and the area adjacent to the channel, respectively (Fig. 3B).
 This adjacent elevation can vary based on the topography adjacent to the channel.
-For example, if there is an abandoned channel bed that is inset into the surrounding floodplain adjacent to the river, then the active channel becomes superelevated relative to the abandoned channel when $\eta{chan,low} = \eta{adj,low}$.
-When this difference $(\eta{chan,low} - \eta{chan,low} < h{chan}$ (see Fig. 3A), and then Eq.
+For example, if there 135 is an abandoned channel bed that is inset into the surrounding floodplain adjacent to the river, then $(\eta{chan.low} - \eta{adi.low}) < \eta{adi.low}$ h{chan} , and Eq.
 (2) will result in a shorter avulsion set-up timescale than would be expected for a featureless floodplain (Eq.
 (1); Mohrig et al., 2000).
 Even though this is a simple amendment to Eq.
 (1), as we show later it has important effects on avulsion timing and location.